 Keep in mind that one of your most important piles will be your “discard pile.”
 In this pile, create subgroups of things that you want to either donate or throw away.
-This pile is critical if you wish to reduce clutter and will allow you to make the most of your “keep” items when it comes times to organize.
+This pile is critical if you wish to reduce clutter.
+It will allow you to make the most of your available space and more easily access the items you do keep.
 To help you determine which items you should discard, ask yourself:

 - Have I used this item in the last year?

 - Does this item work properly?
 If not, will I get around to repairing it within the next year?